 Love Louboutins’s iconic black and red high heels but can’t afford the designer price tag?
 Update a pair of old pumps to get a similar look with just a bit of paint.
-Using either acrylic craft paint or your favorite shade of nail polish you can paint the heels of your shoes to get a colorful statement shoe by adding a splash of color on the heels of your old tired pumps.
+Using either acrylic craft paint or your favorite shade of nail polish you can paint the heels of your shoes to get a colorful statement shoe by adding a splash of color on your old tired pumps.

 - Old high heel shoes